 Next, spend forty-five minutes at an old tomb called Poulnabrone Dolmen, dating back to 3600 BC.
 After, spend an hour in Doolin exploring the area or head with the rest of the tour group to grab lunch at local favorite Fitzpatrick’s Pub.
 Lastly, stop at the Cliffs of Moher for two hours before heading home to Dublin!

 The tour includes private transportation, wifi on the ride, and an air-conditioned vehicle.
-Depending on where in Dublin you’re located, the tour may leave anytime between 8 or 9 a.m.
+Depending on where in Dublin you’re located, the tour may leave anytime between 8 and 9 a.m.

 This is another fantastic Cliffs of Moher tour from Dublin that’s a bit more private!
 It allows a maximum of five people to experience the Cliffs of Moher in a more intimate setting as far as transportation goes.